From Correspondence to Actions: Human-Like Multi-Image Spatial Reasoning in Multi-modal Large Language Models: Conclusion

 \section{Conclusion}

 This work addressed multi-image spatial reasoning in multimodal large language models, which required integrating information across multiple views of the same environment.
 We proposed \method, a training framework inspired by human spatial cognition that combined representation-level correspondence learning (\compAabbr) with an Action-then-Answer reasoning formulation (\compBabbr).
 Experiments on the three benchmarks showed that \method substantially improved multi-image spatial reasoning over the strong baselines while maintaining competitive performance on single-image tasks.
 Ablation studies further demonstrated that correspondence learning and structured action-based reasoning played complementary roles in enabling effective cross-view spatial understanding.

+\method{} also has several limitations.
+It relies on geometric annotations (camera intrinsics, poses, and depth maps) during training, limiting its applicability to data where such metadata is available.
+It also assumes a static scene whose geometry is consistent across views, leaving temporal inconsistencies such as moving objects beyond its scope.
+We discuss these limitations in detail in Appendix~\ref{app:limitations}.

-Future work includes exploring alternative correspondence supervision strategies, such as directly supervising attention mechanisms, and developing adaptive action-selection schemes to further reduce inference-time computation.
+Future directions include reducing the dependence on geometric annotations by leveraging automatically estimated geometry and extending \method{} to handle dynamic scenes with temporal inconsistencies.
+Beyond addressing these limitations, we also plan to explore alternative correspondence supervision strategies, such as directly supervising attention mechanisms, and adaptive action-selection schemes to further reduce inference-time computation.